rafaelmata357/Disaster-Response-Pipeline/README.md

 ## Terms of use:

-This notebook is not a formal study, is an initial analyzis and is made only to show how to use the CRISP Methodology to understand a dataset and answer questions related to the Boston  Airbnb market, .
+This app is not a formal tool to classify disaster messages, is a project to show how to use a supervised ML Pipeline to classify messages.

 ## License: